 Take a Photo with the Merlion

 Singapore’s national icon, the Merlion, is a mythical creature with the head of a lion and the body of a fish.
 The creature’s head represents Singapore’s original name, Singapura, or ‘lion city’ in Malay and the body represents Singapore’s beginnings as a fishing village.
-You can pay a visit to the Merlion at Merlion Park for free and pose for a photo with the iconic water-spouting statue, which stands nearly 9 meters tall and weighs 70 tons.
+You can pay a visit to the Merlion at Merlion Park for free and pose for a photo with the iconic water-spouting statue (a popular activity among both locals and visitors), which stands nearly 9 meters tall and weighs 70 tons.

 Explore MacRitchie Nature Trail & Reservoir Park